WDI-SEA/notes/05-express/express-auth/practice/readme.md

 This codealong relies heavily on an app that's been scaffolded with signup and login routes.
 Once we're done, you should have a starting point for your project.
 Due to this, we won't be forking the repo, but instead cloning the repo and performing the following:

+* Removing the `.git` folder
+* Reinitializing your git repo by running `git init` and adding your project's remote to the repo
 * Renaming the databases from `express_auth` to `yourprojectname`
 * Renaming the `package.json` file to include your project name
 * Changing the `README.md` to reflect your project